 It’s possible that the problem isn’t motion sickness.
-Rather, it’s possible that your dog is just miserable in the rear seat!
+Instead, likely, your dog is just miserable in the rear seat!

-Most owners, on the other hand, will simply put their pets in the rear seat.
-Dogs find it tough to sit normally due to the uncomfortable bench-style seats.
+On the other hand, most owners will put their pets in the rear seat.
+Dogs find it tough to sit generally due to the uncomfortable bench-style seats.

 In the case of larger dogs, this is doubly true.

-The majority of them can’t even curl up without dangling from the seat!
+Most of them can’t curl up without dangling from the seat!
 Your dog may be panting due to the irritation and pain caused by the journey!